anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

        * Avoid having dedicated storage instance per cluster / availability zone
        * Resilience through rapid rebuild (N + 1 failure scenario)

-* Small Data-centre Storage - the small data-centre storage deployment is used in case where have software defined storage and virtual machine / container hosting running on converged infrastructure footprint with aim of reducing overall size of platform.
-This solution would then be standalone Infrastructure Cloud platform.
+* Small Data-centre Storage - the small data-centre storage deployment is used in cases where software-defined storage and virtual machine / container hosting are running on a converged infrastructure footprint with the aim of reducing the overall size of the platform.
+This solution is then a standalone Infrastructure Cloud platform.
 This storage solution would need to support:
   * Cloud Infrastructure Control Plane (tenant Virtual Machine and Container life-cycle management and control) and
   * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
   * Cloud Infastructure Tenant / User Plane,